andresgomezfrr/prozzie/docs/protocols/syslog.md

 When you configure the `syslog.properties` you need to create the connector:

-`kcli create syslog-connector < syslog.properties`
+`prozzie kcli create syslog-connector < syslog.properties`

 ## Warning
 Currently, the only port in what you can expose syslog server is 1514.